National Asian and Pacific Islander HIV/AIDS Awareness Day (NAPIHAD)

 - 18 APIs have died

-View the slide presentation from the 2007 API HIV/AIDS awareness event sponsored by the Minnesota Department of Health - Office of Minority and Multicultural Health and the STD and HIV Section:
+View the slide presentation from the 2007 API HIV/AIDS awareness event sponsored by the Minnesota Department of Health - Office of Minority and Multicultural Health and the STD, HIV and TB Section:

 The Banyan Tree Project